-Total assets of the banking sector reached € 6.8 billion on 31 December 2022 (2021: € 6 billion).
-The growth of total assets in 2022 was 13.5 per cent and it was higher compared to increase of 11 per cent in 2021.
-The growth of the banks' total assets was mainly driven by an increase in loans and advances to customers, which continued to be the main asset category.
+Total assets of the banking sector reached € 7.5 billion on 31 December 2023 (2022: € 6.8 billion).
+The growth of total assets in 2023 was 11.6 per cent and it was lower compared to increase of 13.5 per cent in 2022.
+The growth of the banks' total assets was mainly driven by an increase in loans and advances to customers, which continued to be the main asset category followed by investments in securities and placements with banks.

-Total loans and advances reached a value of $\leqslant$ 4.4 billion (2021: $\leqslant$ 3.7 billion), which is an annual increase of 16 per cent (2021: 15.5 percent).
+Total loans and advances reached a value of \in 4.9 billion (2022: \in 4.4 billion), which is an annual increase of 13 per cent (2022: 16 percent).
 This growth was made possible mainly as result of increase in demand for new loans as the banking sector did impose certain tightening policies as result of economic situation and the inflationary pressures.
-Loans and advances to households reached $\leqslant$ 1.6 billion while loans and advances to non-financial corporations reached $\leqslant$ 2.7 billion at the end of December 2022.
-The annual increase in households' loans and advances was 16.7 per cent while for non-financial corporations it was 15.7 per cent.

-The economic sector concentration of loans and advances to businesses continued to be dominated by the trade sector, which had an overall share of 42.9 per cent, followed by production with 19.6 per cent and other services with 15.8 per cent.
+According to Bank Lending Survey (AKB), the dynamics of lending during 2023 were affected by credit demand, while the credit offer from the banking sector had marginal changes.
+The economic sector concentration of loans and advances to businesses continued to be dominated by the trade sector with an overall share of 44 per cent, followed by production with 20 per cent and other construction with 15 per cent.
+In 2023 the largest increase in absolute terms was in the trade sector at \in 103 mn followed by construction which increased by \in 60 mn.

-(Source: CBK, Monthly Statistics Bulletin, No. 256, December 2022).

-Business Loan Sector Concentration
+(Source: bqk-kos.org | Seritë Kohore | Banka Qendrore e Republikës së Kosovës).

-Banking sector also partnered with Kosovo Credit Guarantee Fund (KCGF) to sign the agreements for the loan guarantee program considering there is more space for expansion of credit activity in Kosovo economy.
-The KCGF also started a new guarantee program "export window".
-New guarantees can be issued to partner financial institutions for the benefit of micro, small and medium enterprises, in particular to businesses, focused on export.
-While, the banking sector investments in securities including bonds and T-bills was € 752 million as of 31 December 2021 (2021: € 685 million), an increase of 9.8 per cent.
+Banking sector investments in securities including bonds and T-bills was € 896.5 million on 31 December 2023 (2022: € 752.1 million), an increase of 19.2 per cent.
 It reflected the increased overall liquidity position of the Kosovo banks which was impacted by an increase in customer deposits during the year.